pr0pz/eazy-notes/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Donate link: https://propz.de/donate/

-A simple and secure way to share notes/information via custom URLs, hidden from search engines and easy to use with any page builder.
+A simple way to share notes/information via custom URLs, hidden from search engines and easy to use with any page builder.

 ## Description
+# Eazy Notes — It's the best, believe me!

+Let me tell you, folks, Eazy Notes is absolutely tremendous.
+It’s the easiest, most powerful way to share information with the world.
+Everybody’s talking about it.
+You create notes, you send them out, and let me tell you, nobody can guess the URL — it’s that secure.
+You can share anything: text, images, audio, even videos, and it’s all right there on your own website.
+No one else has something this good, trust me!
+It’s going to bring you so much traffic, your website will be winning every day.
+It’s big league, folks.
+Everyone needs Eazy Notes.
+It’s the best note-sharing plugin ever.
+Period.

+# Normal people would say

 **Eazy Notes** is a simple pastebin-style plugin for WordPress that allows you to share all kinds of information in the form of notes with the world.
 When a note is created, a random URL is automatically generated, ensuring it cannot be easily guessed.
 You can also customize the URL yourself if desired.

-**Main Features:**
+# Main Features:
-- Share any kind of information via secure, random URLs with your clients/visitors.
+* Share any kind of information via random URLs (very hard to guess) with your clients/visitors.
-- Notes can contain text, images, audio, video, code, or entire pages.
+* Notes can contain text, images, audio, video, code, or entire pages.
-- Fully compatible with all major page builders and of course with the Block Editor.
+* Fully compatible with all major page builders and of course with the Block Editor.
-- Automatically hides notes from search engines and excludes them from internal search results.
+* Automatically hides notes from search engines and excludes them from internal search results.
-- REST API is restricted to logged-in users with appropriate capabilities.
+* REST API is restricted to logged-in users with appropriate capabilities.
-- Generate traffic to your website by sharing a custom link back to your site.
+* Generate traffic to your website by sharing a custom link back to your site.

 **Tested with:**
-- ✅ All twenty-* themes
+* ✅ All twenty-* themes
-- ✅ Divi Theme
+* ✅ Divi Theme
-- ✅ Elementor
+* ✅ Elementor
-- ✅ Divi Builder
+* ✅ Divi Builder
-- ✅ Bricks Builder
+* ✅ Bricks Builder

 ## Installation
 1. Download the latest release